-A California native, Adam Arenson is an associate professor of history and director of the urban studies program at Manhattan College.
+A California native, Adam Arenson is a professor of history and director of the urban studies program at Manhattan College.

 He holds degrees from Harvard and Yale, and he previously taught at the University of Texas at El Paso.
 He researches, writes, and teaches the history and memory of North America, concentrating on the cultural and political history of slavery, Civil War, and Reconstruction, as well as the development of cities--from California to the Yukon Territory, from the province of Ontario to St. Louis to El Paso.